zhuyizheng/IMOLean/README.md

   the contestant to work out the correspondence between different versions.

-* Statements here have imports minimized for the statement with `#min_imports` (it's possible in some cases, because of updates to mathlib versions over time or failure to run `#min_imports`, that the imports are no longer minimal, but that is not intentional).
-  When problems are given to AIs, they should have either freshly minimized imports, or a standard set of imports such as `import Mathlib`.
-An AI may choose to add other imports (from mathlib or its dependencies) relevant to its solution, as long as the types used for the problem statement, and any answer the AI is to determine, remain definitionally equal to those presented to the AI (as a function of the answer, in the case where the AI has to provide an answer to a "determine" problem).
+* Statements use `import Mathlib`.
+Mathlib`.
+An AI may modify imports, as long as the types used for the problem statement, and any answer the AI is to determine, remain definitionally equal to those presented to the AI (as a function of the answer, in the case where the AI has to provide an answer to a "determine" problem).

 * Each source file contains a single `theorem` (using `sorry` in its proof) for the problem statement.
 That theorem is intended to be